2008 Duweika, Cairo Rockslide

 The 2008 Duweika Rockslide happened on September 6, 2008 at a crowded self-built settlement in the Manshiyat Nasser district of Cairo, Egypt, resulting in the first major urban disaster to hit the city in the 21st Century, where over 100 were killed, and hundreds of families were made homeless.

-The event
+Event

-Just before 9 am, on Saturday September 6th 2008 (Ramadan 6th, 1429), a series of rockslides was put in motion, where eight gigantic boulders each the size of a small house and weighing as much as 70 tons, broke free form the side of a cliff of the Duweika Plateau (an extension of the limestone Muqattam formation), in the district of Manshiyat Nasser in Cairo, crashing down on the homes of the settlement of Ezbet Bekhit below.
+Just before 9 am, on September 6, 2008, a series of rockslides occurred after eight gigantic boulders each the size of a small house and weighing as much as 70 tons, broke off from the side of a cliff of the Duweika Plateau (an extension of the limestone Muqattam formation), in the district of Manshiyat Nasser in Cairo, crashing down on the homes of the settlement of Ezbet Bekhit below.

 The first of the rockslides was also the most disastrous, destroying at least 166 homes, killing 119 people, and injuring 55 others according to official statistics.
 Local eyewitness reports from residents and local councilmen indicate the toll to be much higher.
 In the immediate aftermath 266 families lost their homes and had to camp in shelters at local and farther off sports facilities.
 A series of more limited rockslides occurred in the ensuing three weeks.